Anthonyp0329/cse15l-lab-reports/week2.md

 }
 ~~~

-*Testing whether it works for an array with elements.*
+*Testing whether it works for an array with elements:*
 ~~~
 @Test
 public void testReversed2() {